rapidsai/node/docs/setup.md

 ### Troubleshooting

-Some rememedies for potential error messages you may encounter
+Some rememedies for potential error messages you may encounter.

 * > unsupported GNU version! gcc versions later than 8 are not supported!

-  Set the configured gcc/g++ versions with these commands
+  Set the configured gcc/g++ versions with these commands:

   ```bash
   sudo update-alternatives --config gcc